neppiness/TIL/README.md

 ## **Introduction**

 ### Purposes of TIL
-- Listing subjects to study today
+- List subjects to study today; motivate myself
 - Note what I learned
 - Wrap up a study for a day